plone/plonecli/README.rst

 .. code-block:: console

-    $ pip install plonecli
+    $ easy_install plonecli

 NOTE: for now we are using a github version of the click package.
 As son as the next version (>6.7) is out, we will use the normal pypi versions.
+This does not work with pip so well, but you can use easy_install for the moment.

 Usage
 =====